Mentoring @ Center Point

 Everyone has the potential to succeed in school and in life, yet not all receive the support they need to achieve this success.
 Many students live in situations that put them at risk of making poor choices and of not living up to their potential.
 Without immediate intervention by caring adults, these students could make choices that undermine their futures and, ultimately, the economic and social well-being of our community.

-Mentors—caring adults that offer support, advice, friendship and consistency—are powerful tools in helping young people reach their potential.
+Mentors are caring adults who offer support, advice, and consistency, which are powerful tools in helping young people reach their potential.

-You can be a mentor.
-By giving just one hour a week of your time, you can bring new hope to a struggling student through the power of friendship and support.
-You’ll be surprised at how rewarding the experience can be.
+You can be a mentor by giving just one hour a week of your time and bringing new hope to a struggling student through the power of connection and support.
+Mentoring is personally rewarding not only for the mentee, but the mentor as well.

 For more information or to set up a Mentor Training contact mentoring@centerpointga.org or call (678) 997-1990